Gundars/HogLog/README.md

 );
 $app->register('HogLog\HogLogServiceProvider');
 ```
+###Plan B

-If your installation is not booting, but you need laravel-less log reader, use the class found in /extra/PlanB.php
+If your installation is not booting, but you need laravel-less log reader, use the /extra/PlanB class

-Format: ` 'class::getInstance()->view(string $jailDir[, array $whitelistFilenames])
+Format: ` 'class::getInstance()->view(string $jailDir[, array $whitelistFilenames])`

 Sample: `\HogLog\PlanB::getInstance()->view('../', ['.log', '.txt']);`

+Hitting the URL of the file it is included in wtih `browse` parameter will either print the file contents, or list of items in case of a directory.

+`example.com?browse=../`

+`example.com?browse=../app/storage/logs/`